-A Desk Appearance Ticket (DAT) is a summons issued by a police officer to appear in criminal court.
-If you’ve been arrested and received a DAT, speaking with an experienced attorney as soon as possible will help you navigate the criminal justice system.
+An appearance ticket or DAT (Desk Appearance Ticket) is a summons issued by a police officer to appear in criminal court.
+If you’ve received an appearance ticket or have been arrested and received a DAT, speaking with an experienced attorney as soon as possible will help you navigate the criminal justice system.

 Alternatively, an arresting officer can issue a DAT.
 A person can be fingerprinted, processed, and released with a summons to appear in court at a later date.
-In some circumstances, the person may be released without being fingerprinted or processed.
-And in other cases, police can require a minimal amount of bail before being released with the DAT.
-Usually appearance tickets are issued for minor misdemeanors and violations, but they can be issued for any misdemeanor or E felony offense.
+In some circumstances, the person may be released without bail.
+And in other cases, police can require a bail before being released with the DAT.

 Note that if you were issued a summons in New York City, you may be able to find information online at www.MySummons.NYC.